opentraffic/architecture/README.md

 #### Real-time Routing API
 The pool provides multiple interfaces to conditions data, including a real-time routing API available for use by pool contributors.
 This enables contributors to derive direct benefit from shared data by generating routing and arrival time estimates.

-#### Traffic Monitoring and Analysis UI
-The pool will also provide traffic monitoring and analysis applications specifically design for government users.
-This will unlock value of contributed data improving transport outcomes and allow data contributors to directly share their derived traffic data with local government partners.

 #### OSM Trace Data + Map Dust?
 In addition to storing GPS-derived traffic data there may be value in storing and analyzing trace data to improve the basemap.
 These traces could include existing OSM GPX trace data sets as well as new trace data collected via the Traffic Engine to the extent that data privacy considerations allow.
 These traces could be processed to generate OSM “map dust” (missing links, poorly documented turn/directional restrictions etc.) and incorporated into OSM data improvement workflows.